Edgar Allan Poe: Literary theory

-Poe describes his method in writing "The Raven" in the essay "The Philosophy of Composition", and he claims to have strictly followed this method.
-It has been questioned whether he really followed this system, however.
-T. S. Eliot said: "It is difficult for us to read that essay without reflecting that if Poe plotted out his poem with such calculation, he might have taken a little more pains over it: the result hardly does credit to the method."
+Poe describes the method he employed while composing his most famous poem, "The Raven", in an essay entitled "The Philosophy of Composition".
+However, many of Poe's critics have questioned whether the method enunciated in the essay was formulated before the poem was written, or afterward, or, as T. S. Eliot is quoted as saying, "It is difficult for us to read that essay without reflecting that if Poe plotted out his poem with such calculation, he might have taken a little more pains over it: the result hardly does credit to the method."
 Biographer Joseph Wood Krutch described the essay as "a rather highly ingenious exercise in the art of rationalization".